kazuto-nishimori/Open-Source-GIS/lab6/index.md

 ```
 ### Summing the trash score <a name="ana-d"></a>

-To perform zonal statistics, we must first add a column in the waste site column that indicates the sub-ward district it is in.
+To perform zonal statistics, we must first add a column in the waste site table that indicates the sub-ward district it is in.
 Then, we group the sites by their sub-ward ID and sum the score.
 This sum will be added to a new column in the sub-ward table.

-Let us add a sub-ward id column to the ws_mod table.
+Let us add a sub-ward id column to the `ws_mod` table.
 ```sql
 ALTER TABLE ws_mod
 ADD COLUMN sw_id INT;